" They worked very hard on my case and got me a very, very favorable outcome "

 Rely on Our Diligence – How New York Defines Domestic Violence Crimes

-If you hire our legal team, we will research appropriate statutes and case law and help you negotiate the best possible outcome for your case.
+If you hire our legal team, we will research appropriate statutes and case law and help you negotiate the possible outcome for your case.
 If you currently hold a professional license in fields such as law, medicine, teaching, or finance, a conviction could have far-reaching consequences for your career.
 If you are an immigrant, whether documented or undocumented, many crimes like these could lead to your arrest and deportation and/or hurt your application for residency or citizenship.
 It’s important to take time to find qualified legal representation and have this person on your side when you receive your day in court.

 Reference the Legal Definitions Here: